-The Aggressor Sport has a generous spread of gearing, thanks to a Microshift 3x7 drivetrain.
-SR Suntour’s 85mm coil fork smooths over terrain at the front, but the Aggressor’s geometry numbers are better suited to less challenging off-road trails, instead of dedicated singletrack descents.
+The Aggressor Expert has a generous spread of gearing, thanks to a 3x8 drivetrain.
+SR Suntour’s 80mm coil fork smooths over terrain at the front, but the Aggressor’s geometry numbers are better suited to less challenging off-road trails, instead of dedicated singletrack descents.

 You don't become the world's biggest bike manufacturer through poor production either and Giant is at the forefront of manufacturing techniques and despite the Talon's cheap price, it gets a high-quality ALUXX SL aluminum frameset.

-The Talon 29er is only available in medium, large and extra-large sizes, however, Giant sells a 27.5-inch wheeled Talon which is exactly the same but available in smaller sizes.
+The Talon 29er is available in small, medium, large and extra-large sizes, however, Giant sells a 27.5-inch wheeled Talon which is exactly the same but available in smaller sizes for shorter riders.
 Giant's sister company Liv also offers a women's version called the Tempt.

 Those looking for a classic, mile-munching cross-country bike should take Aim at Cube's budget 29er XC hardtail.
 The steep geometry may not be on-trend with many other bikes however the steeper head angle will keep handling sharp and nimble on tight trails.

-Componentry is always tricky at a sub $500 mark and Cube go down the smart route of a Shimano drivetrain and Schwalbe Smart Sam tires.
+Componentry is always tricky at this price mark and Cube goes down the smart route of a Shimano drivetrain and Schwalbe Smart Sam tires.
 You don't get hydraulic disc brakes as Cube has opted for mechanical.
 Although braking isn't as powerful, maintenance is certainly simpler for home mechanics.

-Vitus' budget Nucleus is awkwardly priced for our guide price points, but the value shouldn't be ignored because it doesn't fit nicely in our categories.
-The Nucleus brings a 1x drivetrain, air-sprung fork and solid components to a bike that's less than $700.
+The Vitus Nucleus brings a 1x drivetrain, air-sprung fork and solid components to a bike that's less than $1,000, making it a great value for the money.
 Plus, you get 27.5-inch wheels, which are great for jumping and flicking your way down the trail.